Manchukonda/CodePath--Week9-HoneyPot/README.md

 # Experience:
 The Exposure with the google cloud platform was realtime.
 The api control and firewall control and the attacks was intresting.
-I have encountered around 927 attacks on my honeypot.
+I have encountered around 1012 attacks via different ports on my honeypot.

 Deployed Honeypot : dionaea